 Beathard: Drums were the first instrument that drew me in, and made me fall in love with music at a very young age.
 [Growing up] I was introverted, and I wasn’t really good at expressing feelings.
 So for therapy’s sake, I picked up a guitar and put my fingers on it.
 When something sounded good, I would just write stuff that I felt, and I started writing songs.

-Here’s the video of Tucker Beathard’s hit single, “Rock On.”
+Here’s a lyric video of Tucker Beathard’s hit single, “Rock On.”

 DK: Were you inspired to be a songwriter because your dad was a hit songwriter?